Handling forms and paperwork

 You must advise of any likely absences while you are on-course: this includes attendance at conferences outside Canberra.
 Any absence requests must be formally approved must be submitted in a timely manner.
 You need to fill in the online Travel approval form if you want to attend a conference outside Canberra.
 This form will cover you for insurance purposes.
 That makes it important.
 See Travel approval, below, for more information.

 When you travel for conferences, fieldwork, and so on, you need to complete an online ANU Approval to Travel form.
 This also acts as your travel insurance.
 Make sure you take your Chubb travel assistance card with you.
 If you have applied to Crawford for funding, you must wait until you have confirmation that the funding has been considered and approved by the HDR Committee before you submit a travel approval request online — otherwise, the travel request cannot be granted.
 If you have submitted but not yet received an approval for admission to the degree letter and you are travelling on university business, you should also still submit an approval form.
+You do not need travel approval for annual leave.

 Once you have email confirmation that part or all of your funding request has been approved by the Committee, there are a few fields in the online form where you need the following information to complete the application: